 on the engine and run it until it is warm, then switch it

 first step is to set the throttle plate.
 Back off the Fast

 Idle Adjuster (also called the throttle screw) located at

 the top of the throttle arm.
 You will find the throttle arm

 on the left side of the carburetor, connected at the bottom

 to the accelerator cable, which runs forward to the

-Fast Idle Adjuster is a misnomer - this screw it is NOT used
+Fast Idle Adjuster is something of a misnomer - this screw it is NOT used

 to adjust the idle speed.
 The Fast Idle Adjuster works with